JKalantar/Capstone-Project---Jay-Kalantar/README.md

-# Jay-Kalantar-Capstone Project: Initial Report and Exploratory Data Analysis (EDA)
+# Jay-Kalantar-Capstone Project: Final Report

 ## Objective:
-### My objective is to leverage Machine Learning Models to improve payroll processes and reduce costs for our clients.
-My initial focus is to identify the leading indicators for Overtime work and then attempt to predict Overtime occurrences.
+Unanticipated overtime (OT) costs are a common problem for many service sector businesses, as they can erode their profit margins and affect their employees' well-being.
+To help them address this problem, I applied various machine learning methods to determine the main factors that can forecast the risk of overtime occurrence.
+This study can offer our clients valuable insights and suggestions on how to improve their workforce management and reduce overtime costs.

 ## Data Understanding: